 3 hours.
 This course proves an in-depth analysis of how human needs and values are translated into social policy on community, national and international levels.
 Special attention is given to the ways in which values and power interests influence the creation of social policy.
 Emphasis is placed on the history of social welfare and related policies, the process of policy formation and analysis, and impact of policy on at-risk populations.
 Implications for generalist social work practice and services will be explored through a variety of class activities.
 Required for social work majors.

-Prerequisites: SWRK 180 Introduction to Social Welfare, PSCI 150 Introduction to Political Science, PSCI 190 American Government or PSCI 240 State and Local Government, SWRK 475 Field Experience/Practicum I, or the instructor's permission.
+Prerequisites: SWRK 180 Introduction to Social Welfare, SWRK 475 Field Experience/Practicum I, or the instructor's permission.

 SWRK 475 Field Experience/Practicum I